 PSAT Score Report

-Finally, the score report includes a percentile that allows you to see how you did in relation to other students in your grade across the country.
+- Finally, the score report includes a percentile that allows you to see how you performed in relation to other students in your grade.
 If your percentile is 60%, that means you scored higher than 60% of students in your grade.